John Woodall: Life

 "The Said Chiurgion and the Deputy shall have a place of lodging in the Yard, where one of them shall give Attendance every working day from morning until night, to cure any person or persons who may be hurt in the Service of this Company and the like in all their Ships, riding at Anchor at Deptford and Blackwell, and at Erith, where he shall also keepe a Deputy with his chest furnished, to remaine there continually until all the said ships have sayled and appointing fit and able Surgeons and Surgeon's Mates for their ships and services, as also the fitting and furnishing of their Chests with medicines and other appurtenances thereto."

 Woodall's career then progressed rapidly with election as a surgeon at St. Bartholomew's Hospital in 1616 where he was a colleague of Sir William Harvey.
-He was promoted to examiner in the Barber-Surgeons Company in 1626, to warden in 1627 and then master in 1633.
+He was promoted to examiner in the Company of Barbers and Surgeons in 1626, to warden in 1627 and then master in 1633.

 He suffered a setback, however, in 1625, when he served a writ on Sir Thomas Merry, a servant of the King who owed Woodall money.
 For his effrontery to royal privilege, the Lord Steward had Woodall imprisoned.
 He was briefly released to supervise surgeon's chests for the next fleet at the request of the East India Company, but was then jailed again, and only freed after issuing a contrite apology.

 Frontispiece of the 1639 edition of Military and Domestic Surgery by John Woodall.

-In 1626, the Privy Council decided to pay the Barber-Surgeons Company fixed allowances to furnish medical chests for both the army and navy, and Woodall was appointed to supervise this scheme in addition to his long-standing similar commitment to the East India Company.
+In 1626, the Privy Council decided to pay the Company of Barbers and Surgeons fixed allowances to furnish medical chests for both the army and navy, and Woodall was appointed to supervise this scheme in addition to his long-standing similar commitment to the East India Company.